-Vauxhall’s communications director Denis Chick said the car maker will change the remuneration process for dealers and introduce new standards to better reflect the changing market, as consumers do more research online.
+Vauxhall’s communications director Denis Chick said the car maker would change the remuneration process for dealers and introduce new standards to better reflect the changing market, as consumers did more research online.

-He told the Press Association: ‘We will probably lose a few retailers,’ but denied reports that a third could be cut.
+He said: ‘We will probably lose a few retailers’ but denied reports that a third could be cut.

 Vauxhall has the second largest number of dealerships in the UK after Ford, with 326, including Evans Halshaw in Portsmouth and Eden in Fareham.

-Mr Chick insisted it would maintain this position after the franchising agreements are reformed, adding: “Nobody will lose their jobs.”
+Mr Chick insisted it would maintain this position after the franchising agreements werereformed, adding: ‘Nobody will lose their jobs.’

-Sales of new Vauxhall cars fell by 18% year-on-year in the first three months of 2018.
+Sales of new Vauxhall cars fell by 18 per cent year-on-year in the first three months of 2018.